jyy009/project-bookclub/README.md

 ## Project Introduction

-Our application, built with React + Vite, Node.js and MongoDB database, delivers a bookclub where people can sign up to become a subscribed member, receive a monthly book, and post books that they would like to read to a interactive feed.
+Our application, built with React + Vite, Node.js and MongoDB database, delivers a bookclub where people can sign up to become a subscribed member, receive a monthly book, and post books that they would like to read to an interactive feed.

 ## Table of Contents